Gaulish Paganism

 Perform a symbolic cleansing to prepare body, mind, and soul:

-Opening the Sacred Flame
+Opening the Nemeton

 Light a candle, fire, or symbolic flame.
-Say:
+Say:"I light this sacred flame, may you brighten and guide."

 If space allows, make three sunwise (clockwise) circles around the Dagilâ (altar), or trace three sunwise circles with your hand to honor the three realms of Drus (Albios, Bitus, and Dubnos).